fintonius/etch-a-sketch2/README.md

 			- when user has selected their colour window disappears
 			- is the grid created when clicked like the grid is or has it been created already and called by the click?
 			- use a function to generate the colours

+	++ Step 7:
+	  - add CSS to the buttons, make it look like they are slightly raised and "press-in" when clicked :)
+		- add animation to the color picker grid when selected so it "opens up"